 Your doctor may have asked you to measure your blood pressure at home.
-Measuring your blood pressure helps you and your doctor determine if treatments are working.
+Measuring your blood pressure helps you and your doctor determine if treatments or medications are working.
 Frequent testing can also help keep blood pressure under better control.
 Here are some tips to make sure your at-home readings are as accurate as possible.

 Create A Routine

 Try to test your blood pressure at the same time every day.
 For example, 30 minutes after you’ve gotten up but before your morning coffee, and before your morning blood pressure medications.
 Factors like time of day, caffeine level, stress, physical activity, and how long it’s been since you took your medications can all change the number on the cuff.
 Creating a routine reduces the chance of variation from those factors.

 Follow Best Practices

 Along with your routine, be sure to follow these best practices for getting a good reading: